 Not all digital-to-analog converters (DAC’s) or HDMI splitters can understand this signal, but if you find one that does (the ones linked above should work), the image will look exactly like the original console resolution.
 If you split the HDMI output before converting it to analog, you should be able to capture the signal, but it will be stretched horizontally; No problem, just use your capture software to re-size to an integer of the original resolution and it’ll look perfect.
 I demonstrated this in my CPSHDMI video (which also offers a super resolution option) at 8:54: https://youtu.be/RmJk_JXukdU?t=534

 Using Direct Video with an HDMI to VGA adapter will allow you to send a 15KHz signal – But there’s more!
-Adding the second change noted above (composite_sync=1) will convert the output to be compatible with RGBs (not just RGBHV).
+Adding the second change noted above (composite_sync=1) will convert the output to be compatible with RGBs (not just RGBHV)!
 I’m not going to pretend to know how this is done, but I tested three different HDMI to VGA DAC’s with *VGA to BNC cables and all worked perfectly connected directly to my Sony PVM RGB monitor, no sync combiner required.
+I’d still recommend using the HD15-2-SCART connectior mentioned above, both for cost and ease-of-use, but you can use it in either mode and it’ll be perfectly safe.

 BEWARE OF VOLTAGE!!: I need to take a moment to remind everyone that the sync voltage of these adapters will be TLL-level.
 That should be compatible with PVM’s and BVM’s (always check your service manual!), but if you’re connecting to SCART equipment, a 470ohm resistor will be required or you can destroy your equipment.